 A digital product is anything you can sell on your personal finance blog that the customer will receive via download.

-- Budgeting Templates: Customizable spreadsheets that help your readers track income, expenses, and savings goals easily.
+- Budgeting Templates: Easy-to-use spreadsheets to help readers track income, expenses, and savings goals.

 A lot of people search for simple checklists and guides related to different topics.
 They’d happily pay you for them.